vernemq/vernemq/README.md

 issue title with `MQTTv5:`.
 You're also more than welcome to reach out to us on [slack](https://slack-invite.vernemq.com) or get in touch with us via our [contact form](https://vernemq.com/services.html).

-## Current status

-As this is a work in progress, not everything is implemented and there are a number of known issues.
-If you'd like to contribute we'd love your pull requests or feedback!

-Currently supported features are:

-- All MQTTv5 frames are implemented.
-- MQTTv5 enhanced authentication and reauthentication.
-- Publishes with payload format indicator, response topic, correlation data, user properties and content type.
-- Delayed last will and testament
-- Shared subscriptions
-- Session expiration interval
-- MQTTv5 and older prototocols can be enabled at the same time (set `allowed_protocol_versions=3,4,5` on the listener to enable respectively MQTT v3.1, 3.1.1 and 5.0).
-- Client to broker topic aliases.

-Currently known issues for MQTTv5 are:

-- QoS 1/2 retries are only allowed after a network connection reconnect, currently retries are made exactly as in MQTTv4.
-- Tracing (`vmq-admin trace`) doesn't yet support tracing MQTTv5 sessions.
-- Retained MQTTv5 messages are currently not working.
-- New subscription flags (No Local, Retain as Published, Retain Handling) are ignored and subscriptions therefore currently work as in MQTTv4.
-- The plugin hooks for MQTTv5 sessions doesn't yet handle the new MQTTv5 features.
-- Broker to client topic aliases are not yet implemented.
-- Subscriber IDs are not yet implemented.
-- Bridge plugin does not yet support MQTTv5.
-- Receive maximum flow control has not yet been implemented.

-Current limitations/open questions:

-- Currently when using `allow_multiple_sessions`:
-  - If using delayed last will and will testament it is only sent for the last connected client.
-  - The session expiration used is the one from the last connected client *or* the last client which send a new session expiration value when disconnecting.
-- If using `multiple_sessions`, should it be allowed to mix MQTTv5 and MQTTv4
-  sessions?
-What are the pros and cons?

-Unknown issues:

-We are sure there are many.
-Please play with this and let us know if something doesn't look right!
-We'd love to get your feedback!

-## Last will message delay

-If using delayed last will messages, note that

 ## MQTTv5 plugins vs MQTTv4 plugins